EMVrace/EMVrace.github.io/README.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/8d7UgIiMRBU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-This attack might also affect JCB and American Express cards.
-We have not tested with any JCB cards.
-We have attempted the attack with an American Express credit card without success.

-A full technical report on this attack is given in our paper:
+This attack may also affect JCB and American Express cards.
+A full technical report on the attack is given in our paper:

 <div class="box">
 <b>Card Brand Mixup Attack: Bypassing the PIN in non-Visa cards by Using Them for Visa Transactions</b><br />